2020 ONE-ACT PLAY FESTIVAL

 - Genre: Comedy, drama, mystery, thriller or monologue — but no musicals or plays for children.

 - Technical Limitation: Play settings should be simple, suitable for small stage or black box theatre, requiring very minimal furniture and limited technical effects.
+Our productions will use large wooden cubes where possible in place of most tables and chairs, simplifying the stage picture to emphasize the playwright’s work and facilitate set changes between plays.

 - Format: PDF or Microsoft Word, prepared using standard formatting for a stage play*.